-The 2021/22 audit has concluded 12 months after the statutory deadline of November 2022.
-This is due to delays in the audit process.
+The 2021/22 audit has concluded 12 months after the statutory deadline of November 2022, initially due to the disruption caused by the Covid pandemic but also due to the external auditors struggling to resource the contract into which they had entered.
 The Committee has been kept abreast of the continuing delays throughout the course of the year and has expressed its dissatisfaction to the audit partner on the slow progress.

 Consequently, at time of writing, work on the 2022/23 accounts audit has not commenced and is bound up in the national consultation that is taking place on resetting local government audit to restore more timely audit reporting.
-At present, the auditors are conducting a review of the Authority's 2022/23 value for money arrangements.
+At present, our external auditors are conducting a review of the Authority's 2022/23 value for money arrangements, however in line with the consultation, they have confirmed they will not complete their audit of the Authority's 2022/23 financial statements.
+Consequently, instead of giving an audit opinion on the financial statements, they will issue a disclaimer.
+The exact form and timing of the disclaimer is subject to guidance emerging from the national consultation, but the external auditor confirmed to the Audit Standards and Risk Committee that the form of wording will reflect no fault on behalf of the MCA.
 The accounts audit, and whether it is deliverable by the back stop of 30 September 2024 for all outstanding audits up to and including 2022/23 proposed in the national consultation, is still to be confirmed.